On turning light into laser...

 Is he mad?

-So if I imagine that actually I prefer a cup of Fazenda Reis today, I imagine that you will now say that I don't - because I said that I like Valias, or Terras Altas.
+Ok so if I suddenly decide that actually I prefer a cup of Fazenda Reis right now, I imagine that you will now say that I don't - because I said that I like Valias, or Terras Altas?
+Or would you call my previous preference more authentic?

 To be honest the line was (to stick with coffee) "I think your feelings of preference for certain types of coffee is about your feelings for yourself"